 After attaching your password protected document just simply type [ENCRYPT] in the subject line of the email and the system will enforce encryption.
 The person receiving the email will then be required to register to use the system with their email address.
 The process will take them approximately 90 seconds.
 Remember to ask the person receiving the email to phone you when the email is received for the password.

-If you have an NHSmail account that ends in @NHS.net you can securely send emails from that account to the following addresses without added encryption;
+Staff must never send personal data to any personal email address.

-*.gcsx.gov.uk for local government
+Staff must never send personal data from their personal email account to their Practice email account.

-*.gsi.gov.uk and *.gsx.gov.uk for central government
+Checking the recipient email address:

-*.cjsm.net and *.pnn.police.uk for Police/Criminal Justice
+staff must always check the recipient’s email address before sending an email.
+Be mindful many data breaches are caused by individuals typing in the wrong email address or selecting the wrong person.

-*.mod.uk for Ministry of Defence
+staff must be aware of the auto-completion feauture of email addresses, it maybe useful productivity aid but it carries an inherent risk that emails may be carelessly sent to the wrong recipient particularly where people have similar names.

-Staff must never send patient identifiable information to any personal email address.
+it is strongly recommended that all staff regularly (3-6 months may be appropriate for most users) prune their autocomplete entries.
+This is essential if you change job.
+To do this create a new mail item and type the letter “a” into the “To:” box.
+A list of previously used email addresses will appear.
+Use the mouse to select and highlight any entries that you may not use often, or entries where there may be a particular risk if an email was sent incorrectly.
+Against the entry there is a delete button.

-Staff must never send sensitive information from their personal email account to their Practice email account.
+should an email be sent in error to the wrong individual staff should immediately contact the recipient and ask them to delete the email.

 Copyright in all documents created via e-mail is the property of the organisation and not the individual user.